Transactions

 }

-Transfer of a non-WART token between accounts. isLiquidity is true if the transferred token is a liquidity pool share.
-Signed.
-No processed — the balance changes are the result.
+Transfer of a non-WART token between accounts.
+The isLiquidity property reveals if the transferred token is the specified asset's pool liquidity or the asset itself..

 "data": {